FARES AND PASSES----New Fares go into effect on January 4th, 2026!

 Flushing Main Street subway station, Flushing Queens

--Coins: our full fare is $2.90, reduced fare is $1.45.
+-Coins: starting January 4th, 2026 our full fare will be $3.00, reduced fare will be $1.50.
 Our fare boxes do not accept dollar bills.
 Ask your operator for a paper transfer after paying your fare if you need to change buses.

 -GoMobile: If you are only traveling on NICE buses and do not need to transfer to a MTA bus or subway, our NICE GoMobile app is the easy way to pay your fare with your smart phone.
 PLEASE NOTE, THE GOMOBILE APP IS NOT ACCEPTED ON MTA BUSES AND WE DO NOT GIVE PAPER TRANSFERS WITH THE GOMOBILE APP.